elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/microtasks.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> After the current synchronous code finishes, the Microtask Queue is processed.
 All micro tasks are executed one by one until the queue is empty.
-Then, the event loop proceeds to the Task Queue.<br />
+Then, the event loop proceeds to the Task Queue.
   </div>
   </div>
 </details>